Taschenbergpalais: Features

 The hotel features 213 rooms and suites as well as the Palais Bistro restaurant, the Café Vestibül coffeehouse located next to the historical staircase, and the Karl May Bar.
 Furthermore, the hotel contains a spa area with a pool, steam bath, sauna, fitness center, and massage treatments.

-Awards

-As of 2009, the hotel was a member of The Leading Hotels of the World.
-In 1995 it was lauded as the best new hotel in Germany and in 2008 it was declared the fourth-best German hotel on the international Top 500 list of hotels.
-The hotel reached second place behind the Ritz-Carlton Berlin in a list of the best business hotels in Germany by the financial magazine Euro am Sonntag.

 Prominent Guests

-On June 4, 2009, the 44th President of the United States of America Barack Obama stayed at the hotel during his visit to Dresden.
+On 4 June 2009 the 44th President of the United States of America Barack Obama stayed at the hotel during his visit to Dresden.
 Other visitors include politicians such as Horst Köhler, Vladimir Putin, Jacques Chirac, Helmut Schmidt, and Gerhard Schröder, royalty such as Margrethe II of Denmark, Beatrix of the Netherlands, and Prince Albert II of Monaco, and artists like Günter Grass, Thomas Gottschalk, Karl Lagerfeld and Anna Netrebko.

 In June 2016, the 2016 Bilderberg Conference was held at the hotel.